 Rappelling is a popular activity where you descend a rocky surface in a controlled manner using a specially made harness.
 It’s also used in training for emergencies by firemen and rescue personnel.
-If you are interested in trying out rappelling but don’t know how to pick a rappelling harness, then this article will help you find the right gear.
+If you are interested in trying out rappelling but don’t know how to pick a rappelling harness, this article will help you find the right gear.

 Why Do You Want a Good Rappelling Harness?